 The natural diamonds are sold on a take-it-or-leave-it basis.
-A sight holder is given a small box of uncut diamonds price between $1 and $25 million.
+A sight holder is given a small box of uncut diamonds having prices between $1 and $25 million.
 De Beers set the price for such parcels – there is no haggling and no re-selling of natural diamonds in uncut form, they must polish it and sell it.
-It is rare for sight holders to refuse a diamond package offered to them, for fear of not being invited back is the one reason and the other is there is hardly a loss if your polishing unit doesn’t know how to get the maximum out of such sights.
+It is rare for sight holders to refuse a diamond package offered to them, for fear of not being invited back the one reason and the other is there is hardly a loss if your polishing unit doesn’t know how to get the maximum out of such sights.
 In the early days of the diamond industry, De Beers controlled about 90% of the world’s diamond supply.
-Our diamond 4cs chart has all information about Color, Clarity, Cut and Carats.

 Today, its monopoly on natural diamonds has been challenged significantly with the rise of Alrosa and Rio Tinto and some small mining companies.
 Estimated that the cartel now controls about 40 to 45% of the world’s diamond trade.

 5. Are Natural Diamonds Rare?

 Natural Diamonds used to be rare in the past but not anymore.
 While it’s true that the process of extracting a diamond is very laborious (mines need to move many tons of dirt per carat of diamond found) and that the real gem-quality diamonds are relatively few (only about 1 in 1 million diamonds are quality one-carat stones, only 1 in 5 million are 2-carat, and 1 in 15 million are 3-carat), now the things have changed drastically as for the last few years there are many mines who deliver huge size rough diamonds at regular intervals.
 So diamonds are not rare anymore in an economic sense because supply exceeds demand.